 Salome Zourabichvili

-President of Georgia (2018-Present)
+President of Georgia (2018-Disputed)

 Zourabichvili was born in 1952 and went to the Paris Institute of Political Studies from 1969 to 1972.After graduation, she went onto a master's program at Columbia University in their School of International and Public Affairs.